DIEPPE TOURS ARE NOT AVAILABLE AS A STAND-ALONE TOUR. THEY ARE ONLY AVAILABLE AS PART OF OUR CANADIAN’S CHOICE TOUR.

 Additional Tour information

-As with our other tour options, this tour will be a private, personalized tour, available anytime on a first come-first serve basis, ideally for groups of 1-4 people.
-As with our other tours, our personalization service allows you to participate in the structure of the tour.
+This tour is only available as part of our Canadians Choice tour and not available on a stand-alone basis.
 If you have any special requests, like following the footsteps of a particular Veteran or unit, we are happy to accommodate, whenever possible.
-If you do have an interest in a particular soldier or unit, please provide us with his details and we will do some preliminary research, to make your tour an even more meaningful experience.
+Please provide us with his details and we will do some preliminary research, to make your tour an even more meaningful experience.